privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // KV lookup.
   string publisher_name = 2;

-  // This is encrypted nonce passed by the client, that will be decrypted and
-  // sent back to the client.
-  string encrypted_nonce = 3;
+  // Nonce passed by the client and sent back to the client in encrypted response. string nonce = 3;
 }
 ```